acmsigsoft/acmsigsoft.github.io/content/awards/dissertation.md

 * An intent to nominate must be submitted in the nomination system by October 21, 2024 (third Monday in October).
 The intent submission is very lightweight and only requires: (1) full name and afﬁliation of the nominee, (2) contact information of the nominator, and (3) some metadata.
 If no intent is received by the deadline, the nomination will be deemed late and not considered for this round of award selection.

-* A single PDF containing the nomination package must be submitted through the portal to complete the submission by November 4, 2024.
+* A single PDF containing the nomination package must be submitted through the portal to complete the submission by November 4, 2024 (two weeks after the registration deadline).
 The PDF should contain the following:
   1. Full name and afﬁliation of the nominee
   2. One- to two-page summary of the nominee's dissertation (in English)
   3. Link to download the nominee's dissertation (in any language)